 12 / The Claude mirror (In Italian "Vetro Claude" - from the name of the painter Claude Lorrain) was a tool which inherited his name from the famous Seventeenth Century picturesque landscape painter Claude Lorrain, who painted predominantly central Italy landscape views.
 His paintings were considered more beautiful than the landscapes they were reproducing.
 If this mirror was held in the right position it could frame a scenario similar to o paintings by Claude Lorrain.
 In fact Seventeenth and Eighteenth Century picturesque tourists and painters used to bring along the Claude mirror or Black mirror in order to faithfully reproduce the effect of the paintings they had seen.
 This tool was a carry on size mirror, with a convex surface tinted grey.
-If, while giving his/her back to the panoramic view, the observer/tourist looked at the Claude mirror held in front of him, he/she could see the reflection of the landscape of the mirror was able to squeeze in the framed field a very wide view, wider than what the human eye could have embraced, and the grayish color of the glass altered the real colors of the landscape, rendering them more pleasing to the eye of the Seventeenth/Eighteenth Century traveler (following the taste and the standards of the picturesque).
+If, while giving his/her back to the panoramic view, the observer/tourist looked at the Claude mirror with in front of him, he/she could see the reflection of the landscape, looking better than in reality and resembling the one reproduced in the landscape paintings of the time.
+The convex shape of the mirror was able to squeeze in the framed field a very wide view, wider than what the human eye could have embraced, and the grayish color of the glass altered the real colors of the landscape, rendering them more pleasing to the eye of the Seventeenth/Eighteenth Century traveler (following the taste and the standards of the picturesque).
 See also (Bianconi, 2008 pp. 52-53).

 13 / Cfr.
-"Revner Banham Loves Los Angeles" (USA - Documentary, Julian Cooper (director), Malcolm Brown (producer) (1972).
+"Reyner Banham Loves Los Angeles" (USA - Documentary, Julian Cooper (director), Malcolm Brown (producer) (1972).
 In his documentary Banham lands at the LAX Airport and rents a car equipped with a recorded tour guide that shows him around Los Angeles.
 While Banham drives, the recorded voice gives him directions and delivers information about the city; an acoustic sign played by the recorded tape warns him when it is time to stop the car, or simply direct his attention towards something in particular.
 14 / Similar to the task of the British Improvers who would accompany the visitor of the 1700-1800 on site giving them a rectangular glass inserted in a frame with a handle to admire the landscape.